Research on professional learning

 "How does the department develop a professional learning policy which establishes a cycle of continuous professional learning for all school staff and is focused on enhancing the progress and achievement for every student?"

 The review surmised that to achieve this ambition, public schools need expert school principals, leaders and teachers who work collaboratively to continuously improve their practice in the classroom.
-Professional learning is a core process for enabling educators to improve their practice which in turn supports improved student progress and achievement.
+Professional learning is a core process for enabling educators to improve their practice which in turn supports improved student growth and performance.

-As part of this broad review, a literature review was conducted, designed to articulate what high impact professional learning should look like in schools, based on the most current research and literature on high performing education systems.
+As part of the review process, a literature review was conducted, designed to articulate what high impact professional learning should look like in schools, based on the most current research and literature on high performing education systems.

 The following questions provided a logic for the review: